tareque-cloud/EtherNetIP_ROP_Attack_OpenPLC/README.md

 Exploiting EtherNet/IP Vulnerability and ROP Attack on OpenPLC

-First video [Debugging OpenPLC Binary and Finding Memory Addresses of the I/O Coils or Holding Registers along with the address of `pump1_start`](https://www.youtube.com/watch?v=RoLePUb-xaM) illustrates the following steps:
+First video [Debugging OpenPLC Binary and Finding Memory Addresses of the I/O Coils or Holding Registers Along With the Required Address of `pump1_start` for ROP Attack](https://www.youtube.com/watch?v=RoLePUb-xaM) illustrates the following steps:

 1. Start debugging the OpenPLC binary using the `pwndbg` tool.
 2. Find all the functions in the OpenPLC binary.